 Teaching in the Moment

-Driven by the aim to raise engagement levels in Early Years, we undertook a change in approach to Continuous Provision in Nursery and Reception.
+Driven by the aim to raise engagement levels in Early Years, we undertook a change in approach to Continuous Provision in EYFS.
 The environment is arranged so that all pupils can select and access all resources throughout the day both inside and outside.
 Children direct their learning, while highly-skilled practitioners teach within the child’s play by modelling language, explaining, demonstrating, exploring ideas, encouraging, questioning, providing a narrative for what they are doing and facilitating further learning opportunities for children.
 The day is arranged so that carpet sessions, which include pre-planned adult-led interactions, are timetabled for the start and end of the morning and afternoon thus allowing a long, uninterrupted period of child-led learning throughout both morning and afternoon sessions.
 Each child is a ‘focus child’ once every half term which results in a greater number of observations during that week.
 During the rest of the term, poignant moments are recorded for each child.
 These observations are recorded in each child’s learning journey book.
 Parents and Carers contribute to this book through home learning activities, ‘wow moments’ and the planning sheet for the ‘focus child’ weeks.

 Whole-school themed weeks are held in the first week of each full term.
 Themes are chosen to promote the learning behaviours we know children need to be successful, such as, collaboration, effective communication and resilience as well as some areas of the curriculum that would benefit from further exploration.
 Themed weeks are launched with a visitor, workshops or whole-school assembly to generate enthusiasm and inspire learners.
 Learning from the week is shared and celebrated through exhibition with the rest of the school and families at the end of the themed week, uniting the whole-school community for the term ahead.